What is the GoodGrid program?

 I am moving house during the program.
-Can I still stay in the program, and will I still be eligible for the prize draw?
+Can I still stay in the program?

 Unfortunately, if you move house during the program we won’t be able to calculate your baseline power consumption and assess whether you have reduced your power usage or not on Event days.
 This therefore means you will not be able to remain on the GoodGrid program.
 We will, however, pay you any reward money you have previously earned at the end of the summer.

 When and how will I receive my rewards for participating in the GoodGrid Program?